-Listen to the French verb conjugation.
-If you are learning French to speak / understand French, you first need to know how the verb is pronounced.
+Listen to the French verb form.
+If you are learning French to speak / understand French, you first need to know how the verb in French is pronounced.

 Watch out, there are many silent letters, liaisons and glidings in French!
-Even in verb conjugations: for example,
+Even in verb conjugations!

 - the “ent” at the end of a verb in the “ils” form is silent…